 Cruise Where the Supply of Ships Is High

 The Caribbean continues to be the most popular cruise destination.
 There are dozens of ships sailing to the Caribbean each week.
-Therefore, competition amongst the cruise lines is high, and they are constantly offering better cruise deals for the Caribbean than for anyplace else in the world.
+Therefore, competition among the cruise lines is high, and they are constantly offering better cruise deals for the Caribbean than for anyplace else in the world.
 Since North Americans do not have to travel as far to their embarkation port, the air cost is not as much as other cruise destinations.

 One note.
 Europe is also a very popular destination, and the cruise season is year-round in some places like the Mediterranean.
 European cruises often cost about the same price per day as a Caribbean cruise.
-For Americans, the issue is the airfare, but for Europeans, the total cost will be less than the Caribbean.
+For Americans, the issue is the airfare, but for Europeans, the total cost can be less than the Caribbean.

 06 of 06